lcardsvr/pandas-challenge/README.md

 Note: A passing grade is 50 or higher.

-The high-level snapshot of the local government area's key metrics which include the metrics is presented below:
+The high-level snapshot of the local government area's key metrics is presented below:

 ![Local Goverment Area (LGA) Summary](LGA_Summary.PNG)